Plumsail/helpdesk-docs/Online/Configuration Guide/Outlook365.rst

 |Step4|

 ..
 Warning::
-    HelpDesk will not use auto-generated email if at least 1 outlook mailbox was added.
+    If at least one Outlook mailbox is configured, HelpDesk will use Outlook365 to send all emails.
 This means that email notifications can stop working if you revoke access in the future.
-    If HelpDesk lost access to some mailbox, the red indicator is displayed.
+If HelpDesk lost access to some mailbox, the red indicator is displayed

     |LostAccess|